Bigdata-com/bigdata-briefs/README.md

 ## Tooling
-This project uses [ruff](https://docs.astral.sh/ruff/) for linting and black for formatting and [ty](https://docs.astral.sh/ty/) for a type checker.
+This project uses [ruff](https://docs.astral.sh/ruff/) for linting and formatting and [ty](https://docs.astral.sh/ty/) for a type checker.
 To ensure your code adheres to the project's style guidelines, run the following commands before committing your changes:
 ```bash
 make type-check
 make lint